bytefair/rad/README.md

 software to use in future sites.
 RAD is meant to be easily updatable and extendable so as to always follow the best practices of website development and WordPress capability.

-## What are all these comments?

-In lieu of code, there are places where there are notes or comments.
-These are meant to be placeholders for real code in the future.
-Rather than leave notes in an abstract TODO or notes file, I'd rather they be part of the living codebase for now.
-RAD is meant to be heavily commented though.
-You're going to be developing on child themes anyway, so don't worry about it, it's only for documentation purposes.